yonie/npm-kraken-bot/README.md

 npm start

-will run the bot for one go, and do some trading trade if applicable. it defaults to the XLTC cryptocurrency.
+will run the bot for one go, and do some trading trade if applicable.

 npm start XXBT